-I wonder why all running communities are so fixated on endurance running, from 5ks to ultras?
+I wonder why all running communities are so fixated on endurance running, from 5ks to marathons to ultras?
 Perhaps because it takes less preparation to run slower than faster, and almost anyone can run slow?
 Certainly, it takes a lot of mental and physical preparation to run long distances competitively, but how good is it for you?
 The science suggests that endurance running has diminishing wellness effects, especially after age 50... particularly with lifelong endurance athletes, (more so than the casual runner/jogger).
 A friend of mine who is 58 suffers from Atrial-Fibrillation partly due to endurance running.
 Another DIED of a heart attack at 59 after an all-out time trial.
 Another had open heart surgery for repairs.
 And one friend had a heart attack while running at age 51 and was diagnosed with hypertrophic cardiomyopathy.
 Books like "Born to Run" by Christopher McDougall have romanticized ultra long distance running.
 Interesting to note that one of the main characters in that book, Micah True / Caballo Blanco, died at age 59 of cardio myopathy, a scarring of the heart due to long distance running (same as my friend who had a heart attack while running at age 51).
 And of course... not to mention the wear and tear distance running has on your joints, particularly knees, due to the heel strike type of stride which most distance runners employ.
 Bottom line, and this is from a cardiologist who wrote the book on the subject:

 By contrast, studies show low-volume HIIT has benefits on cardiometabolic health.
 Low-volume HIIT and/or SIT - Sprint Interval Training induces improvements in cardiorespiratory fitness, blood sugar control, blood pressure and cardiac function compared to continuous aerobic exercise (such as a five-mile run).
 Low-volume HIIT was also shown to improve the heart’s structure.